windows99-hue/99wxrobot/readme-en.md

 ### Version Information

-- `main-v0.5.py` is the initial version of the bot but contains numerous bugs.
-It is not recommended for modification or use.
-- `main-low.py` is a historical version that did not handle `@` requests correctly.
-- `main-v1.5.py` is a historical version that correctly handled `@` requests and is lightweight and customizable.
-- `main-normal.py` is the current and highly functional version of the bot.
+`main-normal.py` is the normal version.

-- `main-local-model.py` can access DeepSeek from local Ollama (theoretically, any AI can be supported).
-- `main-api-model.py` can access DeepSeek's API from Alibaba Cloud Tianchi (theoretically, any AI can be supported).
-- `main-api-model-stream.py` can access deepseek's API through Alibaba Cloud Hundred Refining (theoretically, any AI can be used), modify the content transmission method to streaming transmission to improve response speed, and convert emojis to WeChat expressions.The constant brightness of `NEED_THINK` determines whether the model you are using requires deep thinking
+`main-api-model-stream.py` can access deepseek's API from Alibaba Cloud Bailian (theoretically any AI can be used), modify the content transmission method to streaming transmission, improve response speed, and convert emojis to WeChat expressions.
+The `NEED_THINK` constant determines whether the model you are using requires deep thinking.
+This is the version I am currently using.

 ## Features